-SPF can be applied over an existing roof, but it does requires a clean surface for proper application.
-It must be dry and free of contaminants like oil.
+When installing a foam roof, a spray foam can be applied over the existing roof, but it does requires a clean surface for proper application.
+It must be dry and free of contaminants, like oil.
 The final step of the process is the application of a protective elastomeric topcoat.
-The topcoat is essential to protecting and sealing the SPF from potential damage caused by the sun’s UV rays, stretching (due to temperature changes), moisture, and fire.
+The topcoat is essential to protecting and sealing the foam roofing from potential damage caused by the sun’s UV rays, stretching (due to temperature changes), moisture, and fire.

-SPF is significantly lighter than traditional roofing systems like asphalt, putting less stress on the frame of your home.
-SPF is also able to prevent standing water, a common problem with conventional roofing systems.
+Spray foam roofs are significantly lighter than traditional roofing systems like asphalt, putting less stress on the frame of your home.
+It is also able to prevent standing water, a common problem with conventional roofing systems.
 To do this, your installer will build up areas of greater foam thickness while spraying so that water will drain properly.
-Without this safeguard, water accumulation could lead to roof collapse.
+Without this safeguard, water accumulation could lead to a roof collapse.

 In terms of your environmental footprint, SPF roofs can also be applied over your existing roof, saving significant demolition costs and diverting waste from local landfills–traditional roofing products contribute an estimated 20 billion pounds of waste to U.S. landfills on an annual basis.

-Every 10 or 15 years, depending on the type and amount of coating installed, your roof will need to be cleaned, primed, and recoated.
-If this is done, then a good-quality SPF roof could last 50 years or longer.
+Every 10 or 15 years, depending on the type and amount of foam roof coating installed, your spray foam roof will need to be cleaned, primed, and recoated.
+If this is done, then a good-quality spray foam roof could last 50 years or longer.